loveencounterflow/hollerith/README.md

   derivation of `_max_integer` and `_min_integer` from the base and the declared magnifiers must take this limit into account

-* **`[—]`** regularize settings (CFG) keys:
-  * keys that start with a letter are user-settable
-  * so are keys starting with an `_` underscore, which are considered 'pro' or 'advanced' level ('know what you're doing')
-  * keys that start with a `$` dollar sign are not to be set by users but are to be derived or otherwise set by the app; when they are encountered while compiling the CFG object, they cause an error

 * **`[—]`** Allow composite VDXs, especially allow high-capacity encoder for first index, low-capacity encoder for trailing digits (as those are used for revisions)